 Things to do in Shaxi

 Shaxi is a city of farmers but since 2000 the local government has started a program of renovation of the most important buildings.
-Although some modern concrete buildings have sprung up most of the new homes are built using the style of the Bai minority: wooden structure and mud bricks.
+Although some modern concrete buildings have sprung up most of the new homes are built using the style of the Bai minority: wooden structures and mud bricks.
 There are plenty of trees along the main streets of the city that help to convey a relaxed atmosphere.

 Shaxi is the best-preserved city on the southern silk route.
 The main things to see are: